 If sistering deck joists to floor joists isn’t an option, adding a beam, posts, and footings can help to relieve some of the stress placed on the fasteners connecting the ledger to the end grain of the cantilevered floor joists.

 The error: The majority of deck plans end with a straight, continuous line at the ledger, rather than details as to what the ledger is connecting to.
 Unfortunately, the way a ledger attaches to a house is one of the most critical elements in deck construction, and many builders get it wrong.
 For example, they bolt ledgers straight to brick, stucco, or EIFS cladding.
 These practices violate the code.
 One of the more egregious ledger mistakes is connecting the ledger to a rim joist nailed to the end grain of cantilevered floor joists—those that support a kitchen bump-out, for example.

 The solution: Detailing a ledger properly depends on the building type, the cladding material, and the site conditions.
 Of all the parts of a deck, the ledger can rarely be treated the same from job to job.
 Long before construction begins, considerations must be made as to, for example, whether stucco needs to be cut back with new weep screed installed or whether a few courses of lap siding need to be removed to bolt and flash the new ledger properly.
-A ledger connection to a cantilevered floor requires specific considerations.
-Instead of attaching a ledger to the ends of the cantilevered floor joists, it’s often stronger to sister the deck joists to the existing floor joists.
+Code requires that band joists supporting deck ledgers bear fully on the primary structure capable of supporting all required loads—in other words, they can’t be part of a cantilevered floor.
+A better option in that scenario is to build a freestanding deck that doesn’t rely on the cantilever to support it.

 Mistake 8: Setting piers in disturbed soil